-I just listened to two presentations on the topic of love and marriage, and realized that for centuries we were trained to believe these definitions, but with all this information, we are still falling short of the requirements to fulfill meaningfully the concept of love and marriage.
-Therefore, the task to redefine love is not to give it a different definition but to outline the original definition of love and the reasons why God instituted marriage.
+I just listened to two presentations on love and marriage and realized that society trained us to believe these definitions for centuries.
+However, with all this information, we are still falling short of the requirements to fulfill the concept of love and marriage meaningfully.
+Therefore, the task of redefining love is not to give it a different definition but to outline the original meaning of love and why God instituted marriage.

-Love is when a person, animal, plants, or a movement continues to supply resources for consumption without expecting anything in return – not for profit.
-The resources do not necessarily have to be material things; resources can be words of affirmation or provision of safety.
+Love is when a person, animal, plant, or movement continues to supply resources for consumption without expecting anything in return; it is not for profit.
+The resources do not necessarily have to be material things; resources can be words of affirmation or safety provisions.
 Anything that serves as an acceptable means of satisfying a need (or want) is a resource.
 The willing consumption of these resources shows the effect of the force of love.
-The consumption satisfies a need and the definition of love is fully met when all these aspects are presented.
-To guard against the miss-use of love, one or two of these things can be presented, but if something is missing, then love is manipulated and miss-used.
+This consumption helps a necessity, and the definition of love is fully met when all these aspects are presented.
+To guard against the misuse of love, one or two of these things can be given, but if something is missing, then love is manipulated and is misused.

 John 3:16 demonstrated these aspects, “For this is how God loved the world: He gave his one and only Son so that everyone who believes in him will not perish but have eternal life.”
-Jesus said, with this same love we should demonstrate the same to God.
-He said “You must love the Lord your God with all your heart, all your soul, and all your mind.
-This is the first and greatest commandment.
+Jesus said, with this same love, we should demonstrate the same to God.
+He said, “You must love the Lord your God with all your heart, all your soul, and all your mind.
+This statement is the first and greatest commandment.
 (Matthew 22:37)”

 What are the aspects of genuine love?
-First, there has to be a supply of resources without any expectation of reward; next, the resource must satisfy a need and should be consumable; then the recipients must be satisfied that the resources served its purposes.
-All these together constitute the thing we called love.
-Over the years, we were given all kinds of definitions; some has aspects of the true definition but misses some key components.
+First, there must be a supply of resources without any expectation of reward; next, the help must satisfy a need and be consumable; then, the recipients must be confident that the resources served their purposes.
+All these together constitute the thing we call love.
+Over the years, scholars gave us all kinds of definitions; some have good intentions but missed some key components.
 Others manipulated aspects of love for ulterior motives.
 So what is not love?

-Having an expectation of receiving resources without providing for those resources is not love; having the notation of entitlement is also not love!
-Providing resources that are not needed is not love (it is like providing fuel to an unwanted fire).
-Also, providing resources to a recipient who hates your resources is not love.
-Jesus confirms this when he said, “Don’t waste what is holy on people who are unholy.
+Expecting to receive resources without providing for those resources is not love; having the notation of entitlement is also not love!
+Providing resources that are not needed is not love (it is like giving fuel to an unwanted fire).
+Also, providing resources to a recipient who hates your help is not love.
+Jesus confirmed this when he said, “Don’t waste what is holy on unholy people.
 Don’t throw your pearls to pigs!
 They will trample the pearls, then turn and attack you.
-Matthew 7:6 (NLT)” Removing needed resources for vindictiveness, is not love; asking the question “What have you done for me lately?” or “What’s in it for me?” is not love!
-Providing resources for ulterior motives – such for-profit or reciprocal benefit is not love.
-Most people assess an action or motives as not love when they don’t feel that feeling that you feel when you think the other person loves you.
-Irrespective of the motives of the giver, if the recipient feels good about the gift, he or she perceived that this is love, but that is not love because the assessment of the giver’s motive could be misconstrued.
-Most time the assessment is left up to the recipient and can lead to disappointments.
-Love is not any single part of the three aspects of love, but all three parts have to be presented for love to be manifested.
-It is for this reason why we are still hearing presentations on ‘love’.
+Matthew 7:6 (NLT)” Removing needed resources for vindictiveness is not loved; asking the question “What have you done for me lately?” or “What’s in it for me?” is not love!
+Providing resources for ulterior motives – such as for-profit or reciprocal benefit is not love.
+Most people assess an action or explanation as not love when they don’t feel that feeling you felt when you think the person loves you.
+Irrespective of the giver’s motives, if the recipient feels good about the gift, they perceive that this is love, but that is not love because the giver’s motive could be misconstrued.
+Most time, the assessment is left up to the recipient and can lead to disappointments.
+Love is not any single part of the three aspects of love, but all three factors have to be presented for love to be manifested.
+For this reason, we are still hearing presentations on ‘love.’
 We need to redefine our understanding of true love.
-We should see that when the giver supplies these needed resources which are accepted with gratitude by the recipient, then love is manifested.
+We should see that when the giver supplies these required resources, which are accepted with gratitude by the recipient, then love is manifested.

-One of the main reasons why marriage was instituted by God was for humans to practice the essence of love.
-Marriage should create families where the aspects of loving relationships will be easily facilitated.
+One of the main reasons why God instituted marriage was for humans to practice the essence of love.
+Marriage should create families where they can easily facilitate the aspects of loving relationships.
 Other associations than a family also exist for love to be practiced – such as gatherings (reunions, parties, ceremonies, etc.) As for animals, they too have families and associations where they can practice and facilitate the aspects of love.
 Our world is a continuous activity of giving and receiving.
-The earth gives us resources so that the recipients can enjoy their existence.
+The earth provides us resources so that the recipients can enjoy their existence.
 Humans should give because of love and not because of survival.
 When we harbor and hoard resources for our selfish existence and survival, we are protesting against the power of love.
 Jesus told us a story, “A rich man had a fertile farm that produced fine crops.
 He said to himself, ‘What should I do?
 I don’t have room for all my crops.’
 Then he said, ‘I know!
 I’ll tear down my barns and build bigger ones.
 Then I’ll have room enough to store all my wheat and other goods.
 And I’ll sit back and say to myself, “My friend, you have enough stored away for years to come.
 Now take it easy!
 Eat, drink, and be merry!”’
 “But God said to him, ‘You fool!
 You will die this very night.
 Then who will get everything you worked for?’
 “Yes, a person is a fool to store up earthly wealth but not have a rich relationship with God (Luke 12:16-21 NLT).”

-Also, the evil one purposefully sets up others to misrepresent the true aspect of love.
+Also, the Evil one purposefully sets up others to misrepresent the truth about love.
 Remember that the continuous supply of needed resources and the acceptance with gratitude of those resources by the recipient is the manifestation of love?
 Well, let us look at the opposite but similar process.
-What if a person or system continues to supply or feed you unacceptable resources such as neglects, discrimination, rebukes, dissensions, abuses, or hatred?
+What if a person or system continues to supply or feed you unacceptable resources such as neglect, discrimination, rebukes, discord, abuse, or hatred?
 The recipient will likewise continue to refuse those resources.
-This is the opposite to love!
-The recipient will hide from the giver and seek to escape the evil environment.
+This action is the opposite to love!
+The recipient will hide from the giver and seek to escape the hostile environment.
 These manifestations are the forces that contradict the definition of true love.